CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Study Notes.md

 ##### [Back to contents list](#contents)
 ---
-#### 3. Would adding things like typedefs, enums, bit flags, make the program more inefficient or the compiler does the trick?contents list
+#### 3. Would adding things like typedefs, enums, bit flags, make the program more inefficient or the compiler does the trick?
 ---
 ChatGPT: No. Zero cost.
 Literally zero.